Twipped/CurvyAndTrans.com/README.md

-Gulp.js Codebase for my [Curvy & Trans](https://www.curvyandtrans.com) Trans and Fashion blog.
+Gulp.js Codebase for my [Curvy & Trans](https://www.curvyandtrans.com) Fashion and Transgender topics blog.

 This repo is on github mainly to serve as an offsite backup, but also because I'm rather proud of the gulp processes that I've constructed here and I want to be able to link to them.